 For my purpose I wanted anonymous users to have access to a read-only view.
-I initially selected AppVeyor as it seems to be the most popular choice for
+AppVeyor and GitHub Actions are the most popular choices for

 .NET open-source projects.
-But while browsing around I discovered than projects were often using more than one platform.
-CircleCI seemed to be the other prevailing option.
-Since the initial version of this post, Azure DevOps has released a free and unlimited plan for open source projects.
-I decided to leverage the three platforms so that I could highlight their pros and cons.
+CircleCI seems to have dropped in popularity.
+Azure DevOps released (and then unreleased) a free and unlimited plan for open source projects.
+As I had both CircleCI and Azure DevOps working, I decided to keep them.
+In this post I’ll be leveraging the four platforms so that I can highlight their pros and cons.